Children (0-12 years) Equipment

 Donating and recycling used disability equipment

-If you are keen to try to pass on your equipment to other people affected by SMA, it might be worth checking if this is possible through one of the SMA online communities.
+If you are keen to try to pass on your equipment to other people affected by SMA, you can see if this is possible through one of the SMA online communities >.

-Equipz – Disabled Living’s services which relate to the provision of information and advice about equipment and services.
+Equipz > – Disabled Living’s services giving information and advice about equipment and services.

-Naidex – Europe’s most established event for supporting independent living.
-It showcases wide-ranging solutions to improve mobility and accessibility, the latest innovations and tech, and explores the future of digital and physical accessibility.
-The event is for anyone who is living with a health condition or impairment, as well as anyone caring for or supplying to the disabled community.
+Naidex > – This event showcases wide-ranging solutions to improve mobility and accessibility, the latest innovations and tech.
+It also explores the future of digital and physical accessibility.
+It is for anyone living with a health condition or impairment, as well as anyone caring for or supplying to the disabled community.
 Their event features suppliers, seminars and panels, as well as interactive features.

-Kidz to Adultz exhibitions – Organised by Disabled Living, these are five of the largest, free UK exhibitions dedicated to children and young adults aged up to 25 years with disabilities and additional needs, their parents, carers and professionals who work with them.
+Kidz to Adultz exhibitions > – Organised by Disabled Living, these are five of the largest, free UK exhibitions dedicated to children and young adults aged up to 25 years, their parents, carers and professionals who work with them.